hexdump0815/imagebuilder/doc/installing-a-newer-kernel.md

 ### chromebooks

+first a note regarding 32bit armv7l chromebooks: so far they are not using the kpart kernel image based approach as described below (which is valid for all 64bit aarch64 chromebooks) - they are using u-boot instead, so the u-boot section should apply. intel based chromebooks usually using some form of grub booting, so the grub section should apply for those.

 chromebook images can boot kernels from one of the two special kernel partitions of the disk (the first two small partitions), but the kernel builds usually only build a kernel, which can be booted from the first partition as